Shagshag/prestashop-documentation/AdminTranslationsControllerCore.md

 This was create for factorize the html displaying

 * Visibility: **protected**
-* This method is defined in controllers\admin\AdminTranslationsController.php line 2315
+* This method is defined in [controllers/admin/AdminTranslationsController.php line 2315](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminTranslationsController.php#2315)

 #### Arguments